Lifelong Driver's

 - Chasing.

-Y-A-R-R is a
+is a centralized international

-centralized international organization and a socio-cultural movement.
-It functions through
+organization and a socio-cultural

-various Councils as shown in th is diagram:
+Councils as shown in this diagram:

-The CHART above identifies the causes of aggression,
+identifies the causes of aggression,

-hostility, and riskyness behind the wheel.
-What are these driver behaviors?
-Here is a list
+behind the wheel.
+What are these

-of common driving errors committed by most drivers and which constitute aggressive,
+common driving errors committed by

-hostile, and dangerous driving:
+aggressive, hostile, and dangerous

-acting hostile
+acting

 being a vigilante